Summer Job Series: Tips for Networking

 Reach out confidently and respectfully

 Once you’ve acquired all of the necessary information to reach out to your contact, it’s time to send them an email.
-The email should include your name, year in school, higher education institution, and goal in reaching out to them.
+The email should include your name, year in school, higher education institution, and your goal in reaching out to them.
 It could also be useful to include how you received that person’s contact information, either through your school alumni database or elsewhere.
 If you’ve already applied to a position at the person’s company, let them know which position you applied to and include a link to the job description.
 Depending on your interest in the position, you may also decide to attach your resume.
-If you haven’t applied to a position yet or if their company isn’t offering any positions of interest to you, just let them know that you’re looking to learn more about their career path, company, and advice for a student seeking internship opportunities.
+If you haven’t applied to a position yet or if their company isn’t offering any positions of interest to you, just let them know that you’re looking to learn more about their career path, their place of employment, and their advice for a student seeking internship opportunities.
 You never know, they may even be willing to create a position for you!
 Lastly, end the email with a direct request.
 Ask to schedule a phone call within the next few days or weeks.
-If you don’t include a call-to-action, your connection may be unsure why you’re reaching out, so be clear and direct in your correspondence.
+If you don’t include a clear call-to-action, your connection may be unsure why you’re reaching out, so be clear and direct in your correspondence.

 Here’s an example of an effective networking email:

 I hope you are well.
 My name is Katie and I’m a junior at Pomona College.
 I’m interested in marketing and communications in the tech industry, and I saw on LinkedIn that you work at Airbnb.
 After receiving your email through the Pomona College Alumni Network, I am reaching out to learn more about your work at Airbnb and your career path.
 I am especially interested in hearing any advice that you may have for a student interested in this field.
 Please let me know if you would be willing to talk over the phone sometime this week.